On July 29, Toronto Police kicked off their six-week distracted driving blitz in the Toronto and York region.

 Have you or someone that you love been the victim of an accident caused by a distracted driver?
 At the law offices of Greg Monforton & Partners, our car accident lawyers can help you determine if you may be eligible to file a claim for damages.

-Call us at 1-866-320-4770 or fill out the Free Case Evaluation form to schedule a review of your auto accident claim.
+Contact the Windsor personal injury lawyers at our law firm by calling (866) 320-4770, or fill out the Free Case Evaluation form to schedule a review of your auto accident claim.